Large Black Moth – Ctenucha virginica

 Anyway, according to BugGuide, the larvae “feed on monocots: grasses, sedges, iris”, which seems to me to be a weird list.
 Why iris?
 And will they eat any grass (keeping in mind that things like corn can be considered grasses), or just the sorts of species that people use for lawns?

-Edit: Much later, I found and photographed the caterpillar, which I posted about here.
+Edit in 2008: Later, I found and photographed the caterpillar, which I posted about here.
 The caterpillar is pretty distinctive, too.

 ——————